 In-Person & Online Counselling in Barrie, Ontario

-So many women and teen girls deeply feel as though they are not enough, whether they believe they are not smart enough, not talented enough, not skinny enough, not pretty enough... the list goes on.
+So many women deeply feel as though they are not enough, whether they believe they are not smart enough, not talented enough, not skinny enough, not pretty enough... the list goes on.
 Living with an underlying belief of not enoughness erodes our self-worth as shame, fear, and guilt take over.
 We may recognize low self-esteem and some of her friends showing up in our everyday lives: body image challenges, people-pleasing, perfectionism, and anxiety.

 At Krysta Szkarlat Counselling & Psychotherapy, I am committed to providing a safe and welcoming environment where you can be fully seen and heard without judgment.
 I invite you to schedule your complimentary 15-minute consultation call to see how we can work together towards your therapy goals.

 Body Image Counselling